quad/lambdamoo/README.md

 # LambdaMOO Server

+> [!CAUTION]
+>
+> This is the 'dev' branch, as in development.
+Meaning if
+> totally latest bleeding edge is what you need, then fine.
+> But you probably want to checkout the 'main' branch instead.
+>
+> Also, this branch gets rebased __a lot__.
+> Expect surprises if you fork from here.

 This is the source for the latest version of the LambdaMOO server.

 Please consult [the ChangeLog](./ChangeLog.txt) for the full list